janpstrunn/obsidian-vault/README.md

 ## Daily Notes

 - Have you ever thought about, making daily notes is a ==waste of time==?
 Maybe, because they grow constantly and you can't review them all
 - That's why there are week, month and year based notes, so you can distill only ==what matters== for you from these daily notes.
-Once you finish your year note, you can not take the gold nuggets from it and add them to your [[Life]] note
+Once you finish your year note, you can now take the gold nuggets from it and add them to your [[Life]] note
 	- If you could only choose one note from your whole vault to keep, this should be the one you would keep

 ## That's it!